JayC-ADI/dcs-srs-server/README.md

 - Create an issue in this repository for container-specific problems
 - Check DCS-SRS documentation for client setup and radio configuration
 - Visit DCS community forums for general DCS-SRS support
+- Download the latest DCS-SRS client from the [official releases page](https://github.com/ciribob/DCS-SimpleRadioStandalone/releases)

+## Acknowledgments

+Special thanks to **Atlas Defense Industries** ([https://adi.sc/](https://adi.sc/)) for their invaluable assistance in developing, testing, and validating this Docker containerization setup.
+Their expertise in DCS operations and server deployment has made this project possible.

 ---

 **Important**: DCS-SRS requires both TCP and UDP on port 5002.
 Ensure your firewall and network configuration allow both protocols.

+**Note**: This Docker image is designed to simplify DCS-SRS server deployment for communities and groups.
+For the latest DCS-SRS client software, visit [http://dcssimpleradio.com/](http://dcssimpleradio.com/) or download directly from the [GitHub releases page](https://github.com/ciribob/DCS-SimpleRadioStandalone/releases).